1979–80 Quebec Nordiques season

-The 1979–80 Quebec Nordiques season was the Nordiques eighth season overall, however, it marked as their expansion season in the National Hockey League.
+The 1979–80 Quebec Nordiques season was the Nordiques eighth season overall, however, it marked as their expansion season in the National Hockey League (NHL).
 Quebec had played their previous seven seasons in the now defunct World Hockey Association.
 In 1978–79, their last season in the WHA, Quebec finished the year with the second best record, as they had a 41–34–5 record, earning 87 points.
 The Nordiques were then swept by the Winnipeg Jets in the WHA semi-finals.
 In the NHL, the team finished out of the playoffs.

 Off-season

 During the off-season, the Nordiques, Edmonton Oilers, New England Whalers, and Winnipeg Jets were admitted into the NHL as expansion teams.
 Quebec would be placed in the Adams Division in the Wales Conference.
 The other teams in the Nordiques division was the Boston Bruins, Buffalo Sabres, Minnesota North Stars and Toronto Maple Leafs.
 Quebec held on to head coach Jacques Demers.

 As many of the WHA players had their rights held by NHL teams, those NHL teams were allowed to reclaim their players.
 In order to keep the NHL from taking all the talent from the WHA-turned-NHL teams, each incoming franchise was allowed to protect up to two goaltenders and two skaters.
-These were designated as "priority selections" in the 1979 NHL Expansion Draft.
-The Nordiques made a deal with the Chicago Black Hawks, in which Quebec would keep Real Cloutier in exchange for the Nordiques first round draft pick in the 1980 NHL Entry Draft.
+These were designated as "priority selections" in the 1979 NHL expansion draft.
+The Nordiques made a deal with the Chicago Black Hawks, in which Quebec would keep Réal Cloutier in exchange for the Nordiques first round draft pick in the 1980 NHL entry draft.
 Quebec made a deal with the Montreal Canadiens in which Montreal selected Dan Geoffrion and Alain Cote from the Nordiques, rather than Marc Tardif and Richard David.
-In exchange for this, the Nordiques relinquished a third round pick in the 1980 NHL Entry Draft, a second round pick in the 1981 NHL Entry Draft, and that the Nordiques would draft Alain Cote from the Canadiens at the 1979 NHL Expansion Draft.
+In exchange for this, the Nordiques relinquished a third round pick in the 1980 NHL entry draft, a second round pick in the 1981 NHL entry draft, and that the Nordiques would draft Alain Cote from the Canadiens at the 1979 NHL expansion draft.

 On June 28, 1979, the Nordiques acquired Jamie Hislop from the Winnipeg Jets in exchange for Barry Legge.
 Hislop played with the Cincinnati Stingers in the 1978–79, as he scored 30 goals and 70 points in 80 games.